 The original delinquency date is the date the account first became delinquent and was not brought current.
 This date is used to determine when the late payment information is deleted from your credit report.
 Collection agencies are required by federal law to report the original delinquency date from the original debt, so all accounts associated with that debt will be deleted based on the same date.

 The creditor may still periodically update the account on your credit report as long as they own it, which will result in a more recent date reported.
-However, the date reported does not effect when the account will be removed from your report.
+However, the date reported does not affect when the account will be removed from your report.

 That is why we encourage consumers to get a copy of their report directly from Experian.
 We provide additional information on your personal report, such as the original delinquency date, that will help you better understand your credit history.